bouhadi-m3d/M3D-simple-calculator/README.md

 If you have any questions, feel free to reach out:

-Replace `https://twitter.com/yourusername` with your actual Twitter profile link, and `yourusername` with your GitHub username.
+Replace `https://x.com/ChrolloM3d` with your actual Twitter profile link, and `ChrolloM3d` with your GitHub username.

-This will add a Twitter icon that links to your Twitter profile in your `README.md`.